MartianColonist/POSEIDON/joss/paper.md

 # Exoplanet Modelling and Atmospheric Retrieval with `POSEIDON`

 The first major use case for `POSEIDON` is 'forward modelling' --- illustrated on the left of \autoref{fig:POSEIDON_architecture}.
 A user can generate a model planet spectrum, for a given star-planet system, by providing a specific set of atmospheric properties (e.g. the chemical composition and temperature).
 The forward model mode allows users to explore how atmospheric properties alter an exoplanet spectrum and to produce predicted model spectra for observing proposals.
-The required input files (pre-computed stellar grids and an opacity database) are available to download from a Zenodo repository (linked in the documentation).
+The required input files (pre-computed stellar grids and an opacity database) are available to download from an online repository (linked in the documentation).

 The second major use case for `POSEIDON` is atmospheric retrieval --- illustrated on the right of \autoref{fig:POSEIDON_architecture}.
 To initialise a retrieval, a user provides an observed exoplanet spectrum and the range of atmospheric properties to be explored (i.e. the prior ranges for a set of free parameters defining a model).
 A Bayesian statistical sampling algorithm --- nominally [`PyMultiNest`](https://github.com/JohannesBuchner/PyMultiNest) [@Buchner:2014] --- then repeatedly calls the forward model, comparing the generated spectrum to the observations, until the parameter space is fully explored and a convergence criteria reached.
 The main outputs of an atmospheric retrieval are the posterior probability distributions of the model parameters and the model's Bayesian evidence.
 The Bayesian evidences from multiple retrievals, in turn, can be subsequently compared to compute detection significances for each model component (e.g. the statistical confidence for a molecule being present in the planetary atmosphere).